reactjs/react.dev/src/content/reference/react/cache.md

 #### `memo` {/*deep-dive-memo*/}

-You should use [`memo`](reference/react/memo) to prevent a component re-rendering if its props are unchanged.
+You should use [`memo`](reference/react/memo) to prevent a Component re-rendering if its props are unchanged.

 ```js
 'use client';